kidonchu/go-gitcli/README.md

 If there are any conflicts, you will get a message saying you have conflicts.
 These conflicts will need to be handled manually and comitted.

+### Opening Pull Request page in browser

+Add *source* to git config

+	$> git config story.source.SOURCE_IDENTIFIER SOURCE_BRANCH_NAME

+Then run the gitcli command to open a link to create pull request for current branch merging into `SOURCE_IDENTIFIER` repository.

+	$> gitcli story pullrequest -s SOURCE_IDENTIFIER

+For example, in the following case,

+* I forked my repo from FooBar/master into origin/master
+* I created a new feature branch feature/new-feature with origin/new-feature as upstream
+* I need to create a pull request against FooBar/master

+I run these commands to open pull request link.

+	$> git config story.source.master FooBar/master
+    $> gitcli story pullrequest --source master

+This will open a pull request to merge feature/new-feature into FooBar/master

 ## Bonus

 I have my `git` command setup in the following way.